anngroong/podcasts/content/episode/398-anna-karapetyan-azerbaijan-preparing-for-war-pashinyan-deceptive-discourse-on-negotiations-armenians-uninformed-swiss-parliament-on-nagorno-karabakh.md

 * [Anna Karapetyan](/guest/akarapetyan) Director of the Insight Analytical Center for Applied Policy and Research.

 #### Topics:
-* Is Azerbaijan Azerbaijan Preparing for War?
+* Is Azerbaijan Preparing for War?
 * Pashinyan’s Deceptive Discourse on Talks with Azerbaijan
 * Are Armenans Aware of the Dangers facing the Nation?
 * Swiss Parliamentary Motion on Artsakh Armenians’ Right of Return